shazraz/Path-Planning/README.md

 #### Sensor Fusion Data, a list of all other car's attributes on the same side of the road.
 (No Noise)

-["sensor_fusion"] A 2d vector of cars and then that car's [car's unique ID, car's x position in map coordinates, car's y position in map coordinates, car's x velocity in m/s, car's y velocity in m/s, car's s position in frenet coordinates, car's d position in frenet coordinates.]
+["sensor_fusion"] A 2d vector of cars and then that car's unique ID, car's x position in map coordinates, car's y position in map coordinates, car's x velocity in m/s, car's y velocity in m/s, car's s position in frenet coordinates, car's d position in frenet coordinates.

 ## 4. Path Planning
+The path planner generates a trajectory for the vehicle to follow using waypoints in a map.
+When the vehicle is initialized, a number of anchor points are created in global coordinates, defined by ```N_ANCHORS```.
+Two of these anchor points consist of the vehicles current state and a state shifted back in time corresponding to the vehicle headings.
+The other three anchor points are projected into the path ahead using ```ANCHOR_SPACING```.
+The splines library is then used to fit a spline to these anchor points.  ```N_SPLINE_POINTS``` are then extracted from this spline upto a distance of ```path_horizon``` from the vehicle.
+These points form the vehicle trajectory after some coordinate transformations from vehicle to map coordinates.
+The use of trajectory points extracted from a spline allow for smooth navigation within a lane and when changing lanes.

+The vehicle analyzes the sensor fusion data returned from the simulator to determine whether it is safe to perform a lane change.
+The sensor fusion data is parsed to identify vehicles detected around the ego vehicle.
+The positon of the detected vehicles, referred to as obstacles, is projected forward in time to the end of the ego vehicle's planned path.
+If the obstacle is in an adjacent lane and less than ```MIN_SAFE_GAP``` ahead or ```MIN_SAFE_GAP/2``` behind the ego vehicle, then a lane change maneuver is considered dangerous.
+In this case, the ```RIGHT_LANE_CLEAR``` or ```LEFT_LANE_CLEAR``` flags are set to False as applicable.

+When an obstacle is detected in the path of the vehicle and is at least ```MIN_SAFE_GAP``` away, the ego vehicle checks to see whether a lane change to the left or right is possible depending on the lane change clear flags and the current lane of the ego vehicle.
+Left lane changes are preferred over right lane changes to position the vehicle in a faster moving lane.
+Alternatively, if lane changes are not possible due to the close proximity of obstacles, the ego vehicle tracks the velocity of the obstacle in it's lane until a safe gap is available in an adjacent lane to perform a lane change.